 Another advantage of Starlink and other providers of satellite internet services is that they do not depend on physical and conventional telecommunication infrastructures.
 There is no need for a nearby base station unlike wireless or cellular networks or long lines of cables running through underground or above-the-ground transmission lines.

 The terminal is essentially wireless similar to a handset such as a smartphone or a wireless router.
 However, it is not dependent on a nearby base station.
 Remember that the terminal connects and communicates wirelessly to the LEO communication satellites.
 This general telecommunication architecture has specific advantages.
 The most notable one is that it allows the provision of internet services to remote areas.

 Millions of people in the United States and around the globe either do not have access to advanced telecommunication infrastructure or remain trapped with old-generation telecommunication networks.
 Most providers are not interested in expanding and improving their services to remote areas because of the small potential customer base.

 It is also important to highlight the fact that the independence from physical conventional telecommunication infrastructures makes satellite internet services resilient from natural disasters and human-made calamities that normally affect most communities.
 Starlink can work even when telecommunication lines are down or there are network outages affecting the nearest base station.
 The terminal can also work in off-grid electricity sources.

-Cons: Limitations and Disadvantages
+Cons of Starlink: Limitations and Disadvantages

 Similar to its capabilities and advantages, the limitations and disadvantages of Starlink bank on the disadvantages of satellite internet access and satellite internet constellation.
 Wired broadband using optical fiber remains the dominant route for delivering internet access.
 The promises of 5G and future-generation cellular network technologies can also compete against the purported promises of satellite internet services providers.
 Nevertheless, to understand further, take note of the specific limitations and disadvantages of Starlink: